snotskie/ttrpg/site/src/characters.md

     **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
 When you have sparks, they might take on an erratic or liminal aspect.
 When you perform Spark Stat Checks using History you may pay for it with ⑥① instead of $2$ dice of the same worth.

 !!! compat "Ability Upgrade Options"
-    You may use your upgrade to gain an additional Ability, to a maximum of five Abilites.
+    You may use your upgrade to gain an additional Ability, to a maximum of four Abilities gained this way.
 If you do, you receive this upgrade at the end of the following session.

-    When you gain your final Ability, you may instead create one of your own and gain it, within reason.
+    When you gain your final Ability this way, you may instead create one of your own and gain it, within reason.